 If successful, when will my organisation receive its grant funding?

 The UK National Agency decides on the payment structure to be offered for each approved project based on a number of factors, including the type of project and the outcome of financial capacity checks.
 Instalments of the awarded grant, known as pre-financing payments, are normally paid during the lifetime of a project in order to provide beneficiaries with a float.
 The precise payment structure and expected timescales will normally be confirmed to beneficiaries when the grant offer is made or during the contracting process.
 In some cases pre-financing payments may not be offered, in which case the grant would be paid in full at the end of the project, following approval of the final report.

 Where can I find the partner mandate template and which partners need to complete a mandate?

-The European Commission's partner mandate template can be found in the apply for funding pages.
+The European Commission's partner mandate template can be found in the sidebar of the manage your grant webpages under each sector.
 For details regarding how and who needs to complete a partner mandate please review the instructions on the first page of the partner mandate.
 For further guidance regarding partner mandates please review the UK National Agency’s guidance documents applicable to the sector and Key Action you applied for.

 Do partner mandates need to be printed on letter headed paper?

 No, partner mandates do not need to be printed on letter headed paper.
-Partner mandates do need to be signed and dated, in original, by the partner organisation and the project coordinator (applicant).
+Partner mandates do need to be signed and dated, in original, by the legal signatory of the partner organisation and the legal signatory of the project coordinator (applicant).
 Electronic or scanned signatures will not be accepted.
 Please note that the organisation details provided on partner mandates must match the partners details specified on the Participant Portal.
 For further guidance regarding partner mandates please review the UK National Agency’s guidance documents applicable to the sector and Key Action you applied for.

 The partner mandate asks for the name of the National Agency.
 What is the official name I should include?